 ANDREAH recently released her latest single ‘Let Me Go Easy’.
 While serving a 21-day hotel quarantine in Hong Kong, she wrote the song that narrates the anguish of heartbreak.
 It gleans the harsh reality of a recent breakup and if not already adding more salt to the wound she spends quarantine alone and sings I don’t want to be alone, be alone with me.

 In this collaboration with Los Angeles-based producer Justin Stanley (Paul McCartney/Prince/Sheryl Crow/Snoop Dogg), she finds new perspectives on managing physical isolation.

 “I felt completely alone.
 And so finding comfort in being okay with being alone would be my ultimate goal.
-I realised that quarantine was good.
+I realized that quarantine was good.
 In many ways, I’d taught myself how to deal with myself.
-And when I did spend time with myself, I came to the realisation that it is important to know who you really are,” ANDREAH said.
+And when I did spend time with myself, I came to the realization that it is important to know who you really are,” ANDREAH said.

 Watch ANDREAH’s new song and music video “LET ME GO EASY” here.

 Although ANDREAH’s songs are new, they’ve already garnered much following on music streaming platforms.
 Totaling over 8.5 million streams on Spotify and YouTube combined, her music has also been featured on MTV Asia’s program, MTV Jammin’.

 Spotify Streams 5.5 mil+

 YouTube Views 3 mil+

 Social Media Followers 18,000+